 The LSU AgCenter has a free online publication, “A South Louisiana Guide to Living with Hurricanes,” which can help you to understand the risk, prepare yourself and your property to minimize damage, know when to evacuate and plan for where to go and what to take with you.
 You’ll need some supplies to survive in an emergency.
 Budget for added expenses, identify and gather what you’ll need and keep it in a central location.
-For more information on when to evacuate and what you’ll need when evacuating, see this free LSU AgCenter publication.
+For more information on preparing for an evacuation, see this free LSU AgCenter publication.

 Make sure you are adequately insured as a homeowner.
 Review your homeowner’s insurance to be sure your coverage limits match any increases in property values.
 Insurance coverage is available for the contents of your home and for the cost of living elsewhere while you make repairs if your home is damaged.
 Be aware that flood insurance does not take effect until 30 days after you purchase it.
 Insurance for personal property is also available for renters.
 Have an up-to-date inventory of your property (with video or pictures) to make it easier to make damage claims.